 What can I expect in session?

 Each session varies.
-The first session, or the intake, is a session where the therapist will learn more about you, your history and what concerns you have around your relationship, sexual functioning, concerns, or overall satisfaction.
+The first session, or the intake, is a session where the therapist will learn more about you, your history and what concerns you.
+This often involves taking history around your relationship, sexual functioning, concerns, or overall satisfaction.
 The second session often involves a more detailed sexual history that explores your education, beliefs, and experiences around the topic of sex.
 The second session is important as it will assist your therapist to determine the best steps to take in addressing your concerns.
+The sexual history is done individually to ease the feeling of anxiety that some people feel when discussing sex and intimacy.
+After the second session a treatment plan will be discussed and goals will be set for treatment.

 Is Sex Therapy the same as a Sex Surrogate?

-No, they are nothing alike, and there is no touching from the therapist to the client at any time.
+No, they are nothing alike, and with sex therapy there is no touching from the therapist to the client at any time.
 There is often fear and misconceptions around seeing a Sex Therapist.
-The biggest misconception is that there will be touch from the therapist, that the sessions will solely focus on sex, or be sexual.
-While sex is the main reason people come to see a Sex Therapist, it is not the only factor to be addressed, as finding joy and freedom in sex is most often multifaceted .
+The biggest misconception is that there will be touch from the therapist, that the sessions will solely focus on sex, or that the sessions themselves will be sexual.
+While sex is often the main reason people come to see a Sex Therapist, it is not the only factor to be addressed.
+Other areas that are often explored in sex therapy are connection, communication, intimacy, pain, arousal, desire, finding joy and experiencing freedom.